AutomisationChris/Learning_Projects_to_Code/About_me.md

-# 👋 Welcome to my GitHub Profile!

-## 👨‍💻 About Me
+# 👋 About Me

 Step in with me on my discovery of coding.
 From Python basics to nerdy projects with APIs and Streamlit dashboards.
-Learning bit by bit, byte by byte. 🚀
+Learning bit by bit, byte by byte.

-## 🚀 Current Projects
+🚀 **Interests:**

-- **Learning Projects to Code** — My personal coding journey repository.
-[Check it out!](https://github.com/AutomisationChris/Learning_Projects_to_Code)
-- **Weather Dashboard** — Live weather data visualized with Streamlit (coming soon!)

-## 📚 What I'm Learning

-- Python 🐍
-- Streamlit 🌐
-- API integrations 🔌
+- Engineering Simulations (DWSIM, LTSpice, OpenFOAM)
-- Data analysis & visualization 📊
+- Environmental Data & Mapping (QGIS + PyQGIS)
+- Data Visualization (Streamlit, Matplotlib)
-- Open Data projects 🌍
+- Big Data Mining with Python

-## 📫 How to reach me

-> Work in progress — GitHub is my primary contact for now!

-## 🌟 Fun Fact
+- Automation & Reporting with Excel

-I’m learning every day — and maybe one day, I’ll contribute to Open Source projects like Hacktoberfest!
+- Contributing to Open Source projects

----

-*This profile README is a work in progress — stay tuned!*
+💡 My goal is to build projects that help the community, fuel curiosity, and embrace open-source thinking!

+Follow my progress here as I learn and build!